ShantanuJoshi/shantanujoshi.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ---
-title: "This is a test"
+title: "This is a test poop shin"
 layout: post
 date: 2016-07-28 15:55
 image: /assets/images/markdown.jpg